 You can continue to deadhead annuals to encourage flowering.

-Don’t prune frost damaged growth on any of your plants until the danger of frost has passed.
+Don’t prune any cold damaged growth on any of your plants until the danger of frost has passed.

 Harvest Your Citrus (Maybe)